Fluctuating landscapes and heavy tails in animal behavior: Slowly fluctuating landscapes: generality of heavy tails

-To illustrate these results, we return to the example of the slowly forced overdamped dynamics on a double-well potential, Eq.\ref{eq:(x,s)_DW}.
-The ergodic expectation would be that the correlation function should asymptote to $C_x(\tau) \sim \tau^{-\frac{T_x}{2T_s}}$.
-In particular, in the ergodic limit, we have $\langle x\rangle = 0$ (since the potential is symmetric around $x_f=0$) and the connected correlation function is simply given by its non-connected component $\tilde{C}_x(\tau) \propto \langle x(t)x(t+\tau) \rangle$.
-Indeed, if we measure the non-connected correlation function from numerical simulations of Eq.\,\ref{eq:(x,s)_DW} (without subtracting the mean and normalizing by the variance, see Appendix A), we recover the theoretical expectation of power-law correlations for large $\tau_s$, Fig.\,\ref{fig:5}(a).
+To illustrate these results, we return to the double-well potential Eq.\ref{eq:(x,s)_DW}.
+The expectation would be $C_x(\tau) \sim \tau^{-\frac{T_x}{2T_s}}$ and $\langle x\rangle = 0$ (since the potential is symmetric).
+Indeed, if we measure the non-connected correlation function from numerical simulations of Eq.\,\ref{eq:(x,s)_DW} (without subtracting the mean, see Appendix A), we recover the theoretical expectation of power-law correlations for large $\tau_s$, Fig.\,\ref{fig:5}(a).